-Of the brewing questions I’ve received over the past few weeks, many have taken on some flavor of “How do I brew if I don’t have the equipment you have?”
+Of the brewing questions I’ve received over the past few weeks in regards to how to make coffee at home, many have taken on some flavor of “How do I brew coffee at home if I don’t have the equipment you have?”
 Whether they're at home without a scale or gooseneck kettle, folks are finding themselves brewing more coffee and faced with recipes with precise measurements they may not be equipped to make.
-So, as much I still believe that getting a scale is going to improve your coffee game a ton, that doesn't mean you can't make good coffee without one when necessary.
+So, as much I still believe that getting a scale is going to improve your coffee brewing game a ton, that doesn't mean you can't make good coffee without one when necessary.
 Here are some tips:

-Figuring how much coffee and water to use for any brew recipe is one of the most important things you can do to brew a consistently delicious cup of coffee.
-Because different coffees have different shapes, sizes, and densities, it’s pretty hard to consistently measure by volume.
-We constantly advise grinding fresh, and measuring by volume is even harder for whole bean than ground coffee.
+Figuring out how much water and how many tablespoons of coffee per cup you need for any brew recipe is one of the most important things you can do to brew a consistently perfect cup of coffee.
+Because different coffees have different shapes, sizes, and densities, it’s pretty hard to measure consistently by volume.
+We constantly advise grinding your fresh coffee bean blends, since measuring by volume is harder to do with whole coffee beans than with coffee grounds.

 If your coffee’s already pre-ground, or you’re willing to grind a little extra, volume measurements are a little easier to get exact (though they can still vary from coffee to coffee, depending especially on roast).
 I found 4 grams per tablespoon pretty consistently within a few tenths of a gram for medium roasts, and between 3 and 3.3 grams for dark roasts.
 That’s with a leveled out tablespoon measure, not a heaping one.
 It initially didn’t make geometric sense to me how ground coffee could weight less, but I guess you’re really not going to come close to leveling out whole bean coffee in a tablespoon measure, so there’ll always be a bunch coffee bean matter above the ridge of it adding weight.

-Use the following table to convert any brew recipe to tablespoons by dividing the gram amount by the number in the appropriate cell.
+Use the following table to convert any coffee brewing recipe to tablespoons by dividing the gram amount by the number in the appropriate cell.
 (Definitely don't expect exact results)!

 Grams per tablespoon of coffee: